 11-2-1699 Paris, FRA – 12-6-1779 Paris, FRA

 Jean Baptiste Siméon Chardin, specialized in still life and genre scenes, was born in Paris, where he spent most of his life.
 His father was a carpenter and he seemed destined to follow this trade until his aptitude for painting became clear.

 As a youth, Jean Baptiste Siméon Chardin trained under two very minor history painters, Pierre Cazes and Noel Nicolas Caypel, but his real education came from painting reproductions of Dutch and Flemish paintings in private art collections.
-These prompted him to concentrate on still-life pictures, a brave decision, since this type of painting had low reputation and pay.
+These prompted him to concentrate on still-life pictures, a brave decision, since this type of painting had a low reputation and pay.

 Chardin was the antithesis of court art and the dominant trend in eighteenth-century French painting.
-He was the only artist in the 1700's who did not make a journey to Rome, or do regular academic studies.
+He was the only artist in the 1700s who did not make a journey to Rome, or do regular academic studies.
 His attention was drawn instead to seventeenth-century Flemish and Dutch genre painting, and under this influence, he developed a preference for the poetic aspect of the seemingly insignificant episodes of everyday life.

 A Master of Silence and Light.

 Adverse to the bright, luminous tones of the Fete-Galante painting, he selected a subdued range of muted colors.
 While the court artists of his day portrayed piquant and seductive scenes set among the bushes in noble gardens and between the sheets in aristocratic bedrooms, Chardin observed middle-class family life, alternating depictions of daily habits, routine gestures, tender feelings, and controlled emotions with still lifes of ordinary everyday objects.
 These wonderful vignettes of everyday life displayed none of the affectation of the prevailing Rococo style and proved popular with the public.